qemu/qemu/docs/devel/testing/avocado.rst

           self.assertEqual(first_res, second_res, third_res)

-At test "tear down", ``avocado_qemu.Test`` handles all the QEMUMachines shutdown.
+At test "tear down", ``avocado_qemu.QemuSystemTest`` handles all the QEMUMachines shutdown.

 The ``avocado_qemu.LinuxTest`` base test class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``avocado_qemu.LinuxTest`` is further specialization of the ``avocado_qemu.Test`` class, so it contains all the characteristics of the later plus some extra features.
+The ``avocado_qemu.LinuxTest`` is further specialization of the ``avocado_qemu.QemuSystemTest`` class, so it contains all the characteristics of the later plus some extra features.

 First of all, this base class is intended for tests that need to interact with a fully booted and operational Linux guest.
 At this